Perturbative bootstrap of the Wilson-line defect CFT: Multipoint correlators: Four-point functions

 We begin by revisiting the simplest four-point function, $\vev{1111}$.
 This correlator was computed up to next-to-leading order in \cite{Kiryu:2018phb,Barrat:2021tpn} and extended to next-to-next-to-leading order in \cite{Cavaglia:2022qpg}.
 In the latter case, a combination of the conformal bootstrap and integrability techniques was employed to derive the result.

 In the following, we demonstrate how to achieve the same result using Feynman diagrams.
-Interestingly, we find that only the two lowest orders in $x$ of $F_1$ are required to determine the full correlator.
+Interestingly, we find that only the two lowest orders in $x$ of $F_1$ are required to determine the full correlator, if using a transcendentality-based Ansatz.
 Consequently, numerical integration alone would have sufficed to obtain the analytical result.
 We show however that all diagrams can, in fact, be computed analytically in this case.